Mohammed-AhmedAF/GUI-DigitalClock/README.md

 ## How to compile?
 Just put the files of the project in one folder/directory, and then run `make build` from the command line.

+Assuming avr-dude is installed on your system, you can run `make load` to load the program into the MCU.

 ## Project status
 Having problems with sending alarm and temperature values to microcontroller.
 The transmission is broken or LCD doesn't update.
 Update: Never mind, it was a wiring issue!